Visualize, discover, and act on your Stripe payment and payout data with metrics and metric dashboards!

 To add Stripe instant metrics:

-- In the left navigation sidebar click the + button beside Metrics.
+- In the left navigation sidebar click the + button beside Metrics and select Browse instant metrics.

 - Select one or more instant metrics.